Video Game: Metal Gear Rising: Revengeance

 - Armstrong gives one to the Tea Party Movement in the leaked conversation found here.

 - Armstrong's speech during the final boss battle takes a lot of cracks at the political and social climate of America, likening its weaknesses onto a disease that is rotting the country to its core.
-Stuff very reminiscent of what the AIs argued back in Metal Gear Solid 2 in fact.
+Stuff very reminiscent of what the AIs argued back in MGS2 in fact.
 It's marginally offset by the fact that his own vision for a revived America is comprised mostly of harsh, Social Darwinist rhetoric.

 - One of the titles you can earn at the end of the game is "Mr. One Percent" for earning at least 300,000 BP, and even one of Raiden's codec calls plays on the "1% of wealthiest Americans" term.